Summer Health for Princeton Students

 - pack a lightweight long-sleeved shirt and a hat for particularly sunny days;

-- apply one ounce (size of your thumb from base to tip) of sunscreen to exposed skin;
+- apply one ounce (about two tablespoons, or the length and width of your thumb) of sunscreen to uncovered skin;

 - remember to protect easily missed spots: